kriscao/kriscao.github.io/_posts/2021-02-26-constituency-substitution-test-inside-outside.markdown

 for instance, $$\alpha_{\text{it}}(NP) \simeq 1$$ (this is just saying that we think 'it' is very likely to be a noun phrase).
-If we now try to maximise the probability of the sentence 'the dog chases the cat', knowing that 'it chases the cat' is a highly probably sentence, what happens to the resulting inside and outside probabilities?
+If we now try to maximise the probability of the sentence 'the dog chases the cat', knowing that 'it chases the cat' is a highly probable sentence, what happens to the resulting inside and outside probabilities?

 Well, since we know $$P(S) = \sum_A P(S, A) = \sum \alpha(A) \beta(A)$$ (this
-statement says that we can generate a sentence by generating a constituent A, generating what's inside of A, what's outside of A, and then summing over all possible constituents A), we can see that
+statement says that we can generate a sentence by picking a constituent type A, generating what's inside of A, what's outside of A, and then summing over all possible constituents A), we can see that